Skip to content

 Updating Dasharo firmware...

-computer, or touch keyboard!
+computer or touch the keyboard!

 Successfully updated Dasharo firmware